ka4ep/Lexical.Localization/docs/BestPractices/ClassLibraryDI/README.md

             IAssetKey<MyClass> classLocalizer = localizer.Type<MyClass>();
             MyClassB myClass = new MyClassB(classLocalizer);

-            // Use culture that was provided with the class library CultureInfo.CurrentCulture = CultureInfo.GetCultureInfo("de");
+            // Use the culture that was provided with the class library (LibraryAssets) CultureInfo.CurrentCulture = CultureInfo.GetCultureInfo("de");
             Console.WriteLine(myClass.Do());

-            // Use culture that was supplied above CultureInfo.CurrentCulture = CultureInfo.GetCultureInfo("fi");
+            // Use the culture that was supplied above CultureInfo.CurrentCulture = CultureInfo.GetCultureInfo("fi");
             Console.WriteLine(myClass.Do());
         }